Functional connectivity ensemble method to enhance BCI performance (FUCONE): Results

 In this section, we compared our score with those obtained with the state-of-the-art pipelines (see Figure~\ref{fig:meta}A) by applying a within-session evaluation.
 We pushed the limits of our approach by considering datasets with an increased number of tasks performed by the subjects.
 In particular, it enabled us to verify that our approach was not specific to the classic "left vs right" hand motor imagery.

 \textit{2 classes - right hand versus feet (rf)} -- In this case, we considered five datasets.
-For four of them, \fucone{} showed the best results, both in terms of average accuracy (ranging from 0.82 to 0.91) and variability (ranging from $\pm$0.08 to $\pm$0.14).
+For four of them, \fucone{} showed the best results (see Figures \textit{S1-2}), both in terms of average accuracy (ranging from 0.82 to 0.91) and variability (ranging from$\pm$0.08 to$\pm$0.14).
 In Zhou2016, the pipeline \cov{} showed the best results (0.913$\pm$0.07) while ours was in second position (0.905$\pm$0.08).

-\textit{2 classes - left hand versus right hand (lhrh)} -- Four datasets were considered here. \fucone{} presented the best results for three of them (001-2014, 004-2014, and Schirrmeister2017) with an average accuracy ranging from 0.74 to 0.84 and a standard deviation ranging from $\pm$0.13 to $\pm$0.16.
-In Zhou2016, our approach ranked second (0.873 $\pm$0.101) after the \cov{} pipeline (0.874$\pm$0.106).
+\textit{2 classes - left hand versus right hand (lhrh)} -- Four datasets were considered here. \fucone{} presented the best results (see Figures \textit{S3-4}) for three of them (001-2014, 004-2014, and Schirrmeister2017) with an average accuracy ranging from 0.74 to 0.84 and a standard deviation ranging from$\pm$0.13 to$\pm$0.16.
+In Zhou2016, our approach ranked second (0.873$\pm$0.101) after the \cov{} pipeline (0.874$\pm$0.106).

 \textit{3 classes} -- We took into account three datasets.
-For two of them (001-2014, Weibo2014), \fucone{} showed the best performance, with accuracy ranging from to 0.73 to 0.80 and standard deviations ranging from $\pm$0.13 to $\pm$0.14.
+For two of them (001-2014, Weibo2014), \fucone{} showed the best performance (see Figures \textit{S5-6}), with accuracy ranging from to 0.73 to 0.80 and standard deviations ranging from$\pm$0.13 to$\pm$0.14.
 Here again, in Zhou2016, the pipeline \cov{} showed the best results (0.844$\pm$0.08) while ours was in second position (0.839$\pm$0.08).

 \textit{4 classes} -- Two datasets were considered here (Schirrmeister2017 and Weibo2014).
-In both cases, \fucone{} showed the best accuracies (ranging from 0.80 to 0.86) and variability (ranging from $\pm$0.09 to $\pm$0.10).
+In both cases, \fucone{} showed the best accuracies (see Figures \textit{S7-8}) (ranging from 0.80 to 0.86) and variability (ranging from$\pm$0.09 to$\pm$0.10).